Shivawkes/ai/README.md

 }
 ```
 To launch it, run `npm install`, `npm run build`, and `npm start`.
+NOTE: 'npm run build' may show many errors.
+This is mostly related to strict type checking.
+It is safe to continue to 'npm start'.
+The bot will function normally.

 ## Running with Docker
 First, run `git clone` to a suitable directory.